-- All six members of our counseling staff will have private offices with natural light for individual client sessions.
+- All six members of our counseling staff have private offices with natural light for individual client sessions.

-- Support groups will be able to meet in a cozy and quiet lounge downstairs that is free from interruptions.
+- Support groups will soon be able to meet in a cozy and quiet lounge downstairs that is free from interruptions.

 Impact for Engaged Scholarship

-All who come for meetings, outreach events, trainings, library access, volunteering, or drop-in study hours will experience a more welcoming and functional space.
+All who come for meetings, outreach events, trainings, library access, volunteering, or drop-in study hours experience a more welcoming and functional space.

-- Students, graduate fellows, and staff will work together collaboratively and interact informally in new flexible-use spaces on the upper and lower levels.
+- Students, graduate fellows, and staff work together collaboratively and interact informally in new flexible-use spaces on the upper and lower levels.

 - Budget-relieving utilities upgrades will prevent erosion of funding for programs by wasteful, outdated systems.